grubdragon/grubdragon.github.io/_posts/2023-11-30-empiricism.md

 Why this is interesting to me, is that there are two important tools to wield here for a startup.
 And why wouldn't there be, a startup is about solving problems for other humans.
 If you can leverage human empiricism and create a narrative around it, it will serve you well.
 Lots of brands have survived due to their compelling stories and the internet has enough podcasts on how a brand image was shaped by this narrative.
 But talking about this is not my cup of tea.

 The empiricism part is the kicker for me, because when you conduct experiments and observe results, you create something remarkable for yourself: you create personal empirical evidence.
-If you're able to optimize the outcome of an important problem for yourself, the experiment concludes and a new habit is formed[^habit], which encapsulates learnings from your empirical evidence.
+If you're able to optimize the outcome of an important problem for yourself, the experiment concludes and a new habit is formed, which encapsulates learnings from your empirical evidence.
 That's where a startup gets in - optimizes *some* objective for a customer to become the product of choice and creates a sticky habit out of it.

 In product sense, it implies showing some results fast to the user; those results will act like the evidence you need to keep the customer motivated to stick around for the complete(and hopefully super important) offering.